OSDeploy/GitBook/drivers/family-driver-automation/dell-family-pack-downloader.md

 ---

-## Install
+## Install and Execute

-Install the Dell Family Pack Downloader
+Install the Dell Family Pack Downloader and Run the Application

 ---